-Video: Breast Implants Can Poison Body With Black Mold
+Video: Breast Implants Can Poison Body With Black Mould

-Women who have implants are at least 3 (some sources say 4) times more likely to commit suicide than those who do not have them.
+Women who have implants are at least three (some sources say four) times more likely to commit suicide than those who do not have them.

 Doctors Who Say “Absolutely Safe” Profit From Breast Implants

-Sadly, most surgeons will say to unsuspecting women that breast implants are very safe.
+Sadly, most surgeons will tell unsuspecting women that breast implants are very safe.
 With the FDA only really focusing on rupture or leakage problems, then this too also makes the surgeons think the problems are only in one main area.

 Let us not forget that most plastic surgeons make the majority of their money from this increasingly popular operation.
 Who wants to be told that something that earns them hundreds of thousands of dollars a year may in fact be incredibly harmful to their patients?

-Check out this video below from a wealthy US Plastic Surgeon, Dana Goldberg, who went out of her way to make a YouTube video saying that “breast implants are safe and that there is no cancer risk” and that the information going around is just “scaremongering.”
+Check out this video below from a wealthy American plastic surgeon, Dana Goldberg, who went out of her way to make a YouTube video saying that “breast implants are safe and that there is no cancer risk” and that the information going around is just “scaremongering.”